orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-different perspectives as coexisting, ignoring the ray, ...

-In compression tasks, is in the case of real numbers, the length of a fraction considered as a resource? - More precision, the larger the structure

 ---

-Implement a simple getter /setter structure in the initial/terminals? as reversible memoized

 The larger the integer, the larger the number of digits in a fractal, the more structure tou need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number) ; some loose analogy here to energy as a concept?